piotrmurach/strings-case/README.md

 Though it is highly discouraged to pollute core Ruby classes, you can add the required methods to `String` class by using refinements.

-For example, if you wish to only extend strings with `wrap` method do:
+For example, if you wish to only extend strings with `snakecase` method do:

 ```ruby
 module MyStringExt